krzemienski/awesome-from-stars/README.md

 * [Eyevinn/android-player](https://github.com/Eyevinn/android-player): None
 * [ashishb/android-security-awesome](https://github.com/ashishb/android-security-awesome): A collection of android security related resources
 * [AnthonyGress/Android-Toolkit](https://github.com/AnthonyGress/Android-Toolkit): A cross platform desktop app written in Typescript/Node using React and Electron.
 Android-Toolkit is a GUI for adb and can be used to modify android devices such as phones, firesticks and google TVs.
-* [a914-gowtham/android-video-trimmer](https://github.com/a914-gowtham/android-video-trimmer): Helps to trim local videos with compress option on Android applications using Exoplayer 2 and FFmpeg.
+* [a914-gowtham/android-video-trimmer](https://github.com/a914-gowtham/android-video-trimmer): Helps to trim local videos with compress option on Android applications using Exoplayer and media3 libraries
 * [iknow4x/Android-Video-Trimmer](https://github.com/iknow4x/Android-Video-Trimmer): The Android-Video-Trimmer project implements the selection of clips for long and short videos.
 It uses MediaMetadataRetriever to obtain video frames, and uses ffmpeg for video cropping and video compression.
 * [kriswebdev/android_aircrack](https://github.com/kriswebdev/android_aircrack): Aircrack-ng command-line for Android.
 Binaries & source. 🇺🇦 SUPPORT UKRAINE! 🇺🇦
 * [Freelander/Android_Data](https://github.com/Freelander/Android_Data): Some Android learning materials, hoping to help you learn Android development.